-Edge has a feature called “Internet Explorer mode” dedicated for older apps and websites, so you can still use it in some small form, but Microsoft said Edge will be the more streamlined and secure browsing experience.
+Edge has a feature called “Internet Explorer mode” dedicated to older apps and websites, so you can still use it in some small form, but Microsoft said Edge will be the more streamlined and secure browsing experience.

 Its implication behind the future of browsing can be blurry, but there’s little doubt that Google Chrome is winning the browser war.